Do New Couples See Each Other Too Often?

 To those who believe new lovers should throw caution to the wind and let things flow organically, I would respond by saying that two people who are meant to be together will end up together, regardless of whether they see each other once a week or five times a week.

-To be safe, couples would serve themselves well to see each other once a week for the first month, and then to increase the frequency after that point.
+To be safe, couples would serve themselves well to see each other once a week for the first month, and then increase the frequency after that point.
 Most importantly, men and women should not feel anxious or rushed while forging a new relationship.
-The less anxious they feel, the better chance of lasting their relationship will have.
+The less anxious they feel, the better chance their relationship will have.